Sensitivity of iterated function systems: Abstract

 \section{Abstract}

-The present work is concerned with sensitivity of iterated function systems (IFSs).
-First of all, several sufficient conditions for sensitivity of IFSs are presented.
-Moreover, we introduce the concept of $S$-transitivity for IFSs which is relevant with sensitive dependence on initial condition.
-That yields to a different example of non-minimal sensitive system which is not an $M$-system.
-Also, some interesting examples are given which provide some facts about the sensitive property of IFSs.
+The present work is concerned with the eqiucontinuity and sensitivity of iterated function systems (IFSs).
+Here, we consider more general case of IFSs, i.e. the IFSs generated by a family of relations.
+We generalize the concepts of transitivity, sensitivity and equicontinuity to these kinds of systems.
+This note investigates the relationships between these concepts.
+Then, several sufficient conditions for sensitivity of IFSs are presented.
+We introduce the notion of weak topologically exact for IFSs generated by a family of relations.
+It is proved that non-minimal weak topologically exact IFSs are sensitive.
+That yields to different examples of non-minimal sensitive systems which are not an $M$-system.
+Moreover, some interesting examples are given which provide some facts about the sensitive property of IFSs.